jishaps/Snowflake-pro/README.md

 Which Snowsight interface does help in setting up Multi-factor authentication (MFA)? user menu interface A Directory table is a separate database object that stores a catalog of staged files in cloud storage.
 (True/False)false Snowflake uses a _____ for persisted data that is accessible from all compute nodes in the platform.
-Central Data Repository
+Central Data Repository The 3rd party tools and technologies as well as the snowflake provided clients is classified as ___ Snowflake Ecosystem tool Clustering key cannot be created automatically.
+True